pablo-meier/Pablog/_src/About.md

-# About page
+# About

 I'm a 27 year-old dudebro living in Austin, TX.
-For work, I've mostly developed software, having worked for Adobe on the Flash Platform from 2010-2012, and Google briefly from 2012-2013, until I decided to follow someone away from the Bay Area.
+For work, I've mostly developed software, having worked for Adobe on the [Flash Platform][2] from 2010-2012, and for Google briefly on their [API console][3] from 2012-2013, until I decided to follow someone, taking me away from the Bay Area.

 Before software, I was into theatre production, having worked mostly as an actor and a sound designer, about 10-15 shows as each.
 I've also dabbled in modern